KQM-git/TCL/mechanics/gameplay-mechanics/bugs.md

 * If your Artifact Inventory is near full (from 990/1000), you'll get an "No space left in Inventory" when trying to do a Wish X10.

+* There is a bug that cause the character to stop moving while sprinting.
+But stamina will continue to be drained, as long as the direction key is still held.
+Check the [Evidence Vault](../../evidence/mechanics/gameplay-mechanics/bugs.md#sprinting-bug) for more details.
+  * You can "break free" from this state by performing any action such as jump, attacks, dash, aim, swap, and entering a menu.

 ## Fixed Bugs

 ### Turbo